 "Hygiene standards for our people, store environment, products, and tools are and will always be our top priority," Rougeot says.
-"However, as the situation continues to evolve in North America, we have taken additional actions to ensure our entire organization is here to serve you in the safest way possible."
-The email continues to outline enhanced measures taken by the brand to prevent the spread of germs and COVID-19.
+"However, as the situation continues to evolve in North America, we have taken additional actions to ensure our entire organisation is here to serve you in the safest way possible."

-The new safety guidelines include: regularly disinfecting high-touch areas including workstations, product displays, and hygiene stations with a hospital-grade cleaner; making hand sanitizer more accessible for clients and employees; increasing weekly deep cleanings of stores and distribution facilities; offering full and part-time employees paid time off if they're sick; and forming a command centre in San Francisco and Toronto offices of necessary individuals to respond as the issue develops.
+The new safety guidelines include: regularly disinfecting high-touch areas including workstations, product displays, and hygiene stations with a hospital-grade cleaner; making hand sanitiser more accessible for clients and employees; increasing weekly deep cleanings of stores and distribution facilities; offering full and hourly employees paid time off if they're sick; and forming a command centre in the San Francisco and Toronto offices with representatives from various business units to respond as the issue develops.

-Additionally, Sephora has officially suspended all paid and free in-store services, makeup and skincare applications, and classes until further notice.
-Instead, they are inviting clients to communicate and receive coaching from trained professionals on how to apply products using face charts and digital makeup guides.
-Cancellations of in-store services will be in effect until further notice from the brand.
-Still, it's definitely encouraging and necessary during this time, to keep clients, and Sephora staffers safe.
+Additionally, Sephora has suspended all paid and free in-store services, makeup and skin-care applications, and classes until further notice.
+Instead, they are inviting clients to receive verbal coaching from trained professionals on how to apply products using face charts and digital makeup guides.
+While display testers will remain in stores, the company pledges that they will be disinfected frequently and advises against applying them directly to skin.

 In response to the COVID-19 crisis, the beauty megastore has cancelled its annual convention, Sephoria, the brand confirmed to Refinery29 via email.
 "We have made the decision to postpone Sephoria," a representative said.
 "Given the information we have currently available regarding the coronavirus, we believe postponement is the best course of action.
 The health, wellbeing, and safety of our clients, employees, and brand partners is our most important consideration."
 But calling off the immersive "House of Beauty" experience, which drew thousands of attendees for its debut last year, hasn't done much to answer more pressing questions from shoppers — namely, the current state of precautions being taken with open tester products and sample containers.

-The Public Health Agency of Canada states that the virus is mainly spread via respiratory droplets produced by an infected person, through coughing or sneezing.
+The CDC states that the virus is mainly spread via respiratory droplets produced by an infected person, through coughing or sneezing.
 That mode of transmission makes concern for product tester hygiene valid.
-In its statement, Sephora told Refinery29 that the company is monitoring updates on the COVID-19 outbreak and taking precautions as recommended by health officials, but did not directly address whether or not they would be removing communal product testers or restricting in-store makeovers at this time.
+In its statement, Sephora told Refinery29 that the company is monitoring updates on the COVID-19 outbreak and taking precautions as recommended by health officials.

 "In North America, we have reminded all of our employees to be vigilant in adhering to our rigorous hygiene protocols and best practices across all of our stores, warehouses, and corporate offices and have limited non-essential travel," a spokesperson said.
 "We have not experienced disruptions to our business operations, but as the situation remains fluid, we will continue to assess needs to maintain service levels in our stores and via our site for all our clients."